DusterTheFirst/bicbacboe/README.md

 This here is the source code for the one and only BicBacBoe.
 BicBacBoe and all of its source code is licensed under the [GPL-3.0 License](#License).

+For questions or concerns regarding the development of this project please direct them towards the GH issues, or email [info@bicbacboe.com](mailto:info@bicbacboe.com)

 # About
 BicBacBoe started out as a way to learn how to develop full stack webapps and has evolved to, idk, this?